U.S. Gold Corp. – Consenus Indicates Potential 491.8% Upside

 U.S. Gold Corp. with ticker code (USAU) now have 1 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 29 and 29 with the average target price sitting at 29.
-With the stocks previous close at 4.9 this indicates there is a potential upside of 491.8%.
-The day 50 moving average is 5.37 and the 200 day MA is 6.65.
-The company has a market capitalisation of $12m.
-Find out more information at: http://www.usgoldcorp.gold
+The range between the high target price and low target price is between 29 and 29 with a mean TP of 29.
+With the stocks previous close at 4.9 this is indicating there is a potential upside of 491.8%.
+There is a 50 day moving average of 5.36 while the 200 day moving average is 6.66.
+The market capitalisation for the company is $12m.
+Visit the company website at: http://www.usgoldcorp.gold

 U.S. Gold Corp. operates as a gold exploration and development company in the United States.
 It explores for gold, copper, silver, and zinc minerals.
 The company’s properties include the Copper King project located in southeast Wyoming; and Keystone project, an exploration property on the Cortez Trend in Nevada.
 The company is based in Elko, Nevada.